andres-mora-vanegas/django-prod/README.md

 ```

-## acceder vía localhost, debería responder django a la petición.
+## Acceder vía localhost, debería responder django a la petición.